photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ![Screenshot](step-2-config.png){ class="shadow" }

 !!! danger ""
-    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.
+    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app **starts with a secure initial password**.
     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible instances.
     There is no default in case no password was provided.
 A minimum length of 8 characters is required.

 !!! tldr ""
-    It is not possible to change the password via `MARIADB_PASSWORD` after the database has been started for the first time.
-Choosing a secure password is not essential if you don't [expose the database to other apps and hosts](../troubleshooting/mariadb.md#cannot-connect).
+    It is **not possible to change the database password** with `MARIADB_PASSWORD` after MariaDB has been started for the first time.
+However, choosing a secure password is not essential if you don't [expose the database to other apps or hosts](../troubleshooting/mariadb.md#cannot-connect).
 To enable [automatic schema updates](../troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, make sure that  `MARIADB_AUTO_UPGRADE` is set to a non-empty value.

 When you're done, scroll down and click "Deploy the stack" without changing any of the other options: